dunsten/TestAutomation/hardware/Readme-New.md

 The test_invalid_operations method tests for invalid write and read operations on the MockDAQDevice object.
 Specifically, it verifies that attempting to write to an input pin (pin1) and attempting to read from an output pin (pin2) raises a ValueError, as these operations are not allowed according to the configuration of the MockDAQDevice.

-Here's how the test works:
+Here`s how the test works:

 Invalid Write Operation Test:
 The test attempts to write a value of True to the input pin - pin1 using self.daq_device.write_digital(`pin1`, True).